lunasec-io/lunasec/README.md

 This monorepo holds the LunaSec SDKs, servers, and demo application.
 Together, they are a toolkit that keeps data secure in the front and back end of web applications.

-On the front end, cross-domain iframes dubbed Secure Frames handle the creation and display of sensitive fields, and on the backend sensitive data is handled inside Lambdas dubbed Secure Resolvers.
+On the front end, cross-domain iFrames dubbed **Secure Frames** handle the creation and display of sensitive fields, and on the backend sensitive data is handled inside Lambdas dubbed **Secure Resolvers**.

 A few components: